Join the practice

 All new patients over the age of five and who have a chronic condition are offered a health check with a member of the healthcare team to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.

-Please also take a look at the Summary Care Record - Your Choice leaflet.
+Please also download and fill in the Summary Care Record - Your Choice leaflet.

 You might find our patient leaflet useful.